 |PLAN||PREMIUM||MOOP||Plan Type||Star Rating|

 Original Medicare in Iowa won’t cover all the costs of your healthcare.
-A Medigap plan will cover those excess charges.
+A Medigap insurance plan will cover those additional charges.
 Though the benefits of these plans are the same throughout the country, the rates vary by region and county.

-Plan G is one of the three most popular plans in the nation.
-It offers coverage for everything except for the Part B deductible.
-Plan G has relatively high monthly premiums, ranging from $106.92 to $386.35.
+Plan G is one of the nation’s three most popular Medicare Supplement insurance plans and offers coverage for everything except for the Part B deductible.
+This plan has relatively high monthly premiums, ranging from $106.92 to $386.35.